Long time evolution of concentrated Euler flows with planar symmetry: Examples of persistence of vortices on power-law time scales

 \end{theorem}

-\begin{proof} We only give a sketch of the proof, by focusing on those parts where the decreasing in time of $D_t$ allows to improve the result.
-In the sequel, we use the same notation of Section \ref{sec:2}.
+\begin{proof} We only give a sketch of the proof, by focusing on those parts where the decreasing in time of $D_t$ allows us to improve the result.
+In what follows, we use the same notation of Section \ref{sec:2}.

 By Lemma \ref{lem:1},

 which gives, for some constant $C_4>0$,

 with $\delta = 2-2L\alpha>0$, provided $\alpha$ is small enough.